TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-gateway/middleware/request-method-tyk-oas.md

 ## Configuring the Request Method Transform in the API Designer

-Adding the transform to your API endpoints is easy is easy when using the API Designer in the Tyk Dashboard, simply follow the following steps:
+Adding the transform to your API endpoints is easy when using the API Designer in the Tyk Dashboard, simply follow the following steps:

 #### Step 1: Add an endpoint